Within three months of dating, my husband and I would have talks about having kids.

 And after you deliver your child the belly is still sagging there and you’re still swollen everywhere else but have no time or energy to burn it off.
 Nor do you realize how bad you look until you actually do see yourself in the mirror (the full mirror) or take hours trying to get dressed because you can’t zip up any of your pants.

-Within the 6 months between my pregnancies I didn’t lose more than 10 pounds of just baby weight, and all the body fat I gained was spread throughout my entire body.
+Within the six months between my pregnancies, I didn’t lose more than ten pounds of just baby weight, and all the body fat I gained was spread throughout my entire body.